 *Registration is required for the workshops.
 Please contact [email protected] or 305.576.8570

 A popular lecturer on the challenges of sustaining a successful career in the visual arts, Jackie Battenfield is a painter and printmaker who lives in Brooklyn, N.Y.
 She is the author of The Artist’s Guide: How to Make a Living Doing What You Love published by Da Capo Press in 2009.
 This comprehensive sourcebook is based on the professional practice classes that Battenfield has taught for more than 18 years in the graduate program at Columbia University, and the Professional Development Program at the Creative Capital Foundation for visual artists.
-She has mentored more than 2,000 artists in her career.Be sure to tell them Soul Of Miami sent you!
+She has mentored more than 2,000 artists in her career.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.